Rev. Nicanor Pier Giorgio Austriaco, OP, PhD, STD

 Professor of Biology and of Theology

 Fr.
 Austriaco currently serves as professor of biology and of theology at Providence College in Providence, Rhode Island, and director of ThomisticEvolution.org.
 He is also a research fellow at the Center for Religious Studies and Ethics at the University of Santo Tomas in Manila, Philippines.
-His NIH-funded laboratory at Providence College is investigating the genetics of programmed cell death using the yeasts, Saccharomyces cerevisiae and Candida albicans, as model organisms.
+His U.S. National Institutes of Health-funded laboratory at Providence College is investigating the genetics of programmed cell death using the yeasts, Saccharomyces cerevisiae and Candida albicans, as model organisms.
 His first book, “Biomedicine and Beatitude: An Introduction to Catholic Bioethics,” was published by the Catholic University of America Press in 2011.
 It was recognized as a 2012 Choice outstanding academic title by the Association of College and Research Libraries.